ba-lab/zigzag-justify/README.md

 # Zigzag Text Alignment

 When reading a justified paragraph  with  many  lines,  sometimes  we mislocate  the  next  line and either reread the same line or skip the subsequent line.
 To address this shortcoming, this work introduces a new zigzag-style typographic alignment.
 In this zigzag alignment style we propose to maintain the justification but arrange the lines in a zigzag style.
+Here's the simple example of this style using our zig-zag package.

 ![ZigZag](zigzag_paragraph.png)